wb14123/blog/jekyll/_posts/2020-11-02-Use-TLA+-to-Verify-Cache-Consistency.markdown

 Once these basic values are ready, it's not hard to write the specification for cache and database interface.
 The specification of it is in [CacheInterface.tla](https://github.com/wb14123/tla-cache/blob/master/CacheInterface.tla).
 Then we can use the interface to specify the algorithm described above: [WriteInvalidateCache.tla](https://github.com/wb14123/tla-cache/blob/master/WriteInvalidateCache.tla).

 Finally, we want to also specify what property we want for our system.
 We want the data in cache and database to be consistent.
-It would be very hard to make them to be the same all the time.
+It would be very hard to make them the same all the time.
 So we make a reasonable weaker statement: we want to make sure once all the clients are done, either the cache doesn't have any data, or it has the same data as in database:

 ```
 AllDone == \A c \in CLIENTS: states[c] = "done"